headmelted/archie/README.md

 ![Cobbler logo](https://github.com/headmelted/cobbler/raw/master/logo_128.png)

 # Cobbler
-## Easy cross-compilation and testing for busy developers
+## Simple cross-compilation for busy projects

 _WARNING: THIS PROJECT IS STILL VERY MUCH A WORK-IN-PROGRESS AND SHOULD NOT BE USED FOR YOUR OWN PROJECTS YET.
 THERE'S A LOT OF PARTS MOVING AROUND.
 YE'VE BEEN WARNED!!_